MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Reflexive pronouns

-For reflexive constructions the verb remains transitive and is always indexed for a third person singular object, corresponding to the reflexive pronoun (?), which is possessed by the A argument.
+For reflexive constructions, the verb remains transitive and is always indexed for a third person singular object, corresponding to the reflexive pronoun (?), which is possessed by the A argument.

-    ?????????             ???    ???
+    ???????            ???  ???
-    ???:P1SG:[root(?)]:AP OBL(?)
-REFL
+    PFV:P3SG:wash:A1SG REFL:A1SG
-    'I [root(?)] myself'
+    'I washed myself'

 Additionally, (?) can be used as an intensifier, in which case it can be used adnominally or adverbally. _\[adverbial syntax is still undecided\]_ (?)